Top-rated movers to make your Philadelphia to San Diego move easy

 - San Diego’s population is about 14% less than Philadelphia.

-- San Diego's public transportation has a score of 6 out of 10 versus Philadelphia's higher score of 9.
+- San Diego’s public transportation score of 6 out of 10 is lower than Philadelphia’s score of 9.

 - San Diego is less walkable than Philadelphia with a score of 53 out of 100 vs Philadelphia’s 75 out of 100.

-- San Diego has a bike-friendliness score 43 out of 100, which means it isn't as accessible to and safe for cyclists as Philadelphia, which has a score of 67 out of 100.
+- San Diego has a bike-friendliness score of 43 out of 100, which means it isn’t as accessible or safe for cyclists as Philadelphia, which has a score of 67.

 - San Diego’s crime rate is lower than Philadelphia with a score of 39.83 compared to Philadelphia’s 66.09.
 This means that San Diego neighborhoods are safer than 39.83% of all U.S. neighborhoods, and Philadelphia neighborhoods are safer than 66.09%.